ceu-lang/ceu/docs/requests.md

 All examples use an `emit` to request a service in sequence with an `await` for a confirmation (or answer).
-Céu provides a syntax sugar to deal with this pattern as follows:
+Céu provides a syntactic sugar to deal with this pattern as follows:

 1. An `output/input` declaration joins the `output` and corresponding `input` events.